Afghan Wireless: Allegations of American intelligence links

-2010s
+2010’s

 Afghan Wireless launched a mobile-money feature in 2012 involving biometrics.
 In 2017, the Afghanistan Ministry of Finance gave Afghan Wireless a "Best Large Taxpayer" award.

 Afghan Wireless announced that it had launched the first 4G LTE service in Afghanistan in May 2017, claiming position as the country's largest private employer, with 8,000 employees.
 That year, the company also partnered with 425 wireless networks spread throughout 125 countries, with five million clients and coverage in all of Afghanistan's 34 provinces.

 In February 2018, Afghan Wireless announced that its mobile payment service could be used on electricity bills.
 The following month, the company signed a new license agreement with the Afghanistan Telecommunications Regulatory Authority (ATRA) for installation and operation of a fiber optic network.
 By April 2018, Afghan Wireless remained the only mobile communications company in the country providing 4G LTE HD and, that month, increased pay assistance to its employees attending Kardan University and Rana University.

 In August 2018, AWCC launched Khazana, an SMS-based news and media subscription service.

 In October 2018, Afghan Wireless launched 4.75G+ service in Kandahar City, upgrading subscribers from 4G to its higher-speed service.

 As of December 2018, the AWCC My Money app was noted as the largest mobile payment service in Afghanistan.

 In January 2019, in cooperation with World Bank Group member, the International Finance Corporation (IFC)'s Lighting Afghanistan program; AWCC launched its pay-as-you-go (PAYG) electrical service, reported to be Afghanistan's first off-grid solar powered electrical service.